 We also suggest you to make Park Pass reservations right away, especially if you want to go to the Magic Kingdom on October 1, 2021.
 They will sell out extremely quickly so don’t hesitate.
 We’ll update you soon with more info.
 In the meantime, keep reading to find out everything you need to know about Disney World’s 50th Anniversary.

 What Does Disney Have Planned for the 50th Anniversary Celebration?

 The Walt Disney World 50th Anniversary will be one of the biggest celebrations Disney has ever had, and rightly so.
-October 1, 2021, will be the 50th anniversary for Disney’s Magic Kingdom, Contemporary Resort, Polynesian Resort and the entire Walt Disney World Resort as a whole.
+October 1, 2021, will be the 50th anniversary of Disney’s Magic Kingdom, Contemporary Resort, Polynesian Resort, and the entire Walt Disney World Resort as a whole.
 This was the beginning of the vacation capital of the world!

 The Magic Kingdom celebrated its 10th, 15th, 20th, and 25th anniversaries with milestone celebrations, the later called “Remember the Magic” which lasted a full 15 months long!

 What Disney World is planning for its 50th Anniversary is going to outdo all previous celebrations and is something you absolutely will not want to miss.
 Disney has stated that each of the 4 theme parks in Orlando is getting updates for the celebration, so if you haven’t been in a few years, this might be a good time to go.

 For the 50th anniversary, Disney is working on new attractions, entertainment options, merchandise, food and a plethora of updates and refurbishments to the theme parks and existing attractions.
 Like has been done in the past, everything will be decked-out and themed to the 50th, including character costumes and decorations for the buildings.